-Revival of revoked will
+15. Revival of revoked will

-- (2) A will which has been revoked may be revived by- - (a) re-executing it; or - (b) executing a codicial in accordance with the provisions of section six, which shows an intention to revive that will. - (3) A will which has been revived in accordance with subsection (2) shall be deemed to have been made at the time when it was revived. - 16.
-(1) The intention of a testator by his will, shall not be set aside because it cannot take effect to the full extent, but effect shall be given to it as far as possible.
+- (1) A will which has been revoked shall not be revived by the revocation of a subsequent will. - (2) A will which has been revoked may be revived by- - (a) re-executing it; or - (b) executing a codicil in accordance with the provisions of section six, which shows an intention to revive that will. - (3) A will which has been revived in accordance with subsection (2) shall be deemed to have been made at the time when it was revived.

-Construction of will
+16. Construction of will

-- (2) Where any clause is capable of having two meanings, one of which has some effect and the other can have none, the formershall be preferred. - (3) Every will shall be construed, with reference to the estate comprised in it, to speak and take effect as if it has been executed immediately before the death of the testator, unless a contrary intention appears in the will. - (4) A disposition of immovable property without any words of limitation shall pass the whole of the interest in it which the testator has power to dispose of by will. - (5) A general disposition of the land of a testator or of his land at any place, or in the occupation of any person or otherwise described in a general manner, shall include lands of whatsoever tenure or interest, unless a contrary intention appears from the will. - (6) Unless a contrary intention appears in a will, a bequest of property described in a general manner shall be construed so as to include the property with respect to which the testator has a power of appointment only and operate as an exercise of that power of appointment.
+- (1) The intention of a testator by his will, shall not be set aside because it cannot take effect to the full extent, but effect shall be given to it as far as possible. - (2) Where any clause is capable of having two meanings, one of which has some effect and the other can have none, the former shall be preferred. - (3) Every will shall be construed, with reference to the estate comprised in it, to speak and take effect as if it has been executed immediately before the death of the testator, unless a contrary intention appears in the will. - (4) A disposition of immovable property without any words of limitation shall pass the whole of the interest in it which the testator has power to dispose of by will. - (5) A general disposition of the land of a testator or of his land at any place, or in the occupation of any person or otherwise described in a general manner, shall include lands of whatsoever tenure or interest, unless a contrary intention appears from the will. - (6) Unless a contrary intention appears in a will, a bequest of property described in a general manner shall be construed so as to include the property with respect to which the testator has a power of appointment only and operate as an exercise of that power of appointment. - (7) A general or residuary disposition shall operate to confer a power to exercise a power of appointment, unless a contrary intention appears from the will. - (8) A residuary disposition shall include property comprised in lapsed and void dispositions, unless a contrary intention appears from the will. - (9) Any disposition by will or transfer under this Act of land within the meaning of the Lands Act shall be subject to the provisions of that Act.

-- (7) A general or residuary disposition shall operate to confer a power to exercise a power of appointment, unless a contrary intention appears from the will. - (8) A residuary disposition shall include property comprised in lapsed and void dispositions, unless a contrary intention appears from the will. - Act No. 20 of 1975 - (9) Any disposition by will or transfer under this Act of land within the meaning of the Land (Conversion of Titles) Act, 1975, shall be subject to the provisions of that Act. - (10) Subject to subsection (11) a gift to a person who dies before the testator shall lapse and have no effect. - (11) Notwithstanding subsection (10) a gift to a beneficiary who dies before the testator (other than for an estate determinable at or before the death of that beneficiary) leaving issue shall take effect as if the death of the beneficiary had occurred immediately after the death of the testator and shall develve upon his issue. - (12) Where a testator and a beneficiary under his will die in circumstances- - (a) in which it appears that their deaths were simultaneous; or - (b) rendering it uncertain which of them survived the other;

-the beneficiary shall be deemed to have survived the testator for all purposes affecting the entitlement to property under the will of that testator; but for the purposes of the entitlement of that testator to that property under any will of the aforementioned beneficiary, that beneficiary shall be deemed to have survived the aforementioned testator, unless a contrary intention appears from the will.
+- (10) Subject to subsection (11) a gift to a person who dies before the testator shall lapse and have no effect. - (11) Notwithstanding subsection (10) a gift to a beneficiary who dies before the testator (other than for an estate determinable at or before the death of that beneficiary) leaving issue shall take effect as if the death of the beneficiary had occurred immediately after the death of the testator and shall devolve upon his issue. - (12) Where a testator and a beneficiary under his will die in circumstances- - (a) in which it appears that their deaths were simultaneous; or the beneficiary shall be deemed to have survived the testator for all purposes affecting the entitlement to property under the will of that testator; but for the purposes of the entitlement of that testator to that property under any will of the afore-mentioned beneficiary, that beneficiary shall be deemed to have survived the aforementioned testator, unless a contrary intention appears from the will.